 If your brand is focused on an activity or the outdoors, take advantage of a beautiful, natural backdrop and showcase your products there.

 Are you tired of the word bold yet?
 I hope not, because bold typography is also in.
 Make your letters big.
 Feel free to implement some of the illustration elements we talked about when it comes to your lettering like fun colors and 3D design.
 Typography is a great place to take risks and go a little crazy—chaotic text designs will also be popular in 2021.
 Channel your frustration or other big feelings into your type.

-We’ve got many font choices for your designs built into our Mockup Generator, and there are a ton of places you can download free or cheap fonts online.
+We’ve got many font choices for your designs built into our Design Maker, and there are a ton of places you can download free or cheap fonts online.
 I love browsing Google Fonts for typography inspiration, and there are many other free fonts available online.